 Has your teen started paying more attention to calorie counts lately?
 While a certain level of awareness is a good thing, some girls are feeling the pressure to be thin at a very early age.
 How can we help our kids get smart about eating right?

-It's one of those parenting moments you have to see to believe, and after you see it, you can't forget it -- no matter how hard you try.
-Little wonder, then, that Carole Carson, author of From Fat to Fit: Turn Yourself into a Weapon of Mass Reduction, says that it’s our job as parents to teach--and demonstrate--healthy eating habits for our kids.
+From Fat to Fit: Turn Yourself into a Weapon of Mass Reduction, says that it’s our job as parents to teach–and demonstrate–healthy eating habits for our kids.

 Even if your child isn’t overtly counting calories, look out for signs that she may have an unhealthy obsession with her weight.
 “Pay attention to the child who insists upon skipping

 breakfastand/or lunch,” cautions Carson, and adds that this includes kids who constantly make excuses at mealtime.
 “This child may be trying to starve his or her body into a desired shape.”

 Encourage good habits